Eshaabhasin/Travel/README.md

 A smart and intuitive travel planning app built with **React + Vite**, enhanced by **Gemini AI** and the **Google Maps API**.

-This powerful tool helps users create personalized travel itineraries with:
+This powerful application helps users create personalized travel itineraries with:

 - 🧠 **AI-powered suggestions** for destinations, activities, and accommodations
 - 🗺️ **Interactive route mapping** with real-time data from Google Maps